Sue: Glen McCoy. Any relation to Sylvester?

 Sue: I wasn’t.

-Sue: And you grow them BECAUSE?
+Sue: And they grow them BECAUSE?

 A beekeeper is sent to find Peri.

-Me: Hay fever.
+Me: Hay fever, probably.

 Sue: Paul is desperately trying to upstage Colin, here.